So you need some sunroom ideas on a budget, eh? We did too! We built our sunroom on a budget of $15,000 all-in: here’s how we did it.

 But as our circle of friends increased in our new town, and family and friends came for weekend visits, we realized our 150-square foot living-room-slash-dining-room was a bit petite.
 By no means was it unlivable (and believe you me, we made it work for years!), but a little more elbow room would’ve been…nice.

-My husband and his dad sketched the sunroom idea on the back of a napkin.
-With this addition came the promise of a sunlit room that would add almost 300 square feet to our house’s footprint, and would easily become the biggest room in the house.
+My husband and his dad sketched the sunroom design on the back of a napkin.
+With this addition came the promise of a cozy sunroom filled with natural light that would add almost 300 square feet to our house’s footprint, and would easily become the biggest room in the house.

 After some brief back-and-forth, we decided to go for it.
 Here’s how we did it.

 If you Google “how much does a sunroom cost,” you’ll be greeted with a very unhelpful snippet that states a sunroom “costs somewhere between $8,000 and $80,000”—minor detail, that extra zero.
 Plus, if you’ve been an eavesdropper in any conversation about home renovations, you know these types of projects tend to eat money like a 16-year-old boy eats pizza.
 There’s just no end to their appetites.

 So at one end of the spectrum is an $8,000 sunroom: which equates to a bare-bones version of a screened-in porch, and on the $80,000 end of the spectrum would be the gabled, rock-fireplace modern sunrooms I’d been frantically pinning on Pinterest.

 Once my expectations were set accordingly for our sunroom, we approached the financial question from a slightly different angle: how much could we afford to spend?
 We didn’t want to go into any debt to pay for this non-essential project.
 For us, our traditional sunroom budget was $12,000-$15,000 all-in (including furniture, throw pillows, area rugs, etc.—the works!).
 Framing it this way got us playing offense instead of defense on this project from the get-go.